The Easy Yoke (Mt 11:28-30)

 Come, Holy Spirit.
 Help me to take up Jesus’ easy yoke and light burden.

+Jesus speaks of “a burden” and “a yoke.”
 The burdened are those who cannot seem to get out from under.
 Jesus is one of them.
 He carries the whole world on his shoulders.
 Jesus’ yoke is his submission to God’s will.
-This is the lightest possible burden.
-Why carry any other?
+When we accept God’s will, our daily burdens become much lighter.

 Gospel Text: (Read slowly, possibly aloud.)